DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 V_{i,j}^{k+1} = \frac{1}{4} \left( V_{i-1,j}^k + V_{i+1,j}^k + V_{i,j-1}^k + V_{i,j+1}^k \right)
 $$

-- Swap the pointers of the two matrices and repeat until a desired convergence criterion is met.
+- Swap the pointers of the two matrices and repeat points 2 and 3 until a desired convergence criterion is met.

 The following gif shows the evolution of the matrix during 100 iterations: